sadiela/sadieiq694.github.io/writing/Overview.markdown

   During the first week, the focus was on learning the basics of ROS, Linux, and Python, and taking the first steps in applying these skills through basic movement in our RACECARS.
+Students also learned about control systems that could be used to make the cars accomplish specific goals.
 In the final challenge cars raced side by side following either the left or right wall.

   The content during the second week primarily concerned with “blob detection,” or, recognizing different colored sheets of paper and making decisions based on